-We will use the net proceeds from this offering (after payment of offering expenses) of approximately \$ million contribution from our general partner to maintain its general partner interest in us to repay approximately \$ million of the outstanding principal balance under our revolving credit facility.
+We will use the net proceeds from this offering (after payment of offering expenses) of approximately \$ million to repay a portion of the outstanding principal balance under our revolving credit facility.

-We used \$530.5 million of borrowings under our revolving credit facility to pay a portion of the purchase price of the acquisition of the East Coast Asphalt Operations.
-For a description of the acquisition of the East Coast Asphalt Operations, please read "Summary - Recent Developments."
+We used \$530.5 million of borrowings under our revolving credit facility to pay the purchase price of the acquisition of the East Coast Asphalt Operations.
+For a description of the acquisition of the East Coast Asphalt Operations, please read "Summary-Recent Developments."

-As of March 25, 2008, the outstanding balance of borrowings under the revolving credit facility is \$1.1 billion and the weighted average interest rate under the revolving credit facility is 4.43%.
+As of March 31, 2008, the outstanding balance of borrowings under the revolving credit facility is \$1.1 billion and the weighted interest rate under the revolving credit facility is 4.43%.
 Our revolving credit facility is currently scheduled to mature on December 10, 2012.
 Affiliates of certain of the underwriters in this offering are lenders under our revolving credit facility and, accordingly, will receive a substantial portion of the proceeds of the offering.
 Please read the "Underwriting" section in this prospectus supplement.